 It’s hard to belong if you’re not being genuine.
 It’s hard if you don’t let it happen naturally.
 It’s easy if you just go along with the crowd at the risk of being self-effacing.

 The GP.
 In a timely fashion or not until you’re at death’s door?

 Not always in good time.
-I didn’t reach out to a GP until I had considered suicide very seriously – and I think that that was obviously much too late.
+I didn’t reach out to a GP until I had considered suicide very seriously – and I think that this was obviously much too late.
 That’s why I hope that people can address things more proactively because you don’t want to get to that stage where you’re at the flip of the coin, you don’t want to get to that position before you say, ‘Actually, I need some help.’
 So, that’s why I love NABS because they work a lot with resilience and helping people understand what their challenges might be and what they can do to help themselves before they get to a crisis state.
 There are a lot of charities that help people that are in crisis, but it shouldn’t always have to get there before people reach out for help.

 That’s why my big campaign now is to destigmatise mental health and say, it’s not something that you have to be ashamed of; it’s something for you to work on proactively.

 We asked people from across our industry a set of questions designed to dig into every facet of their wellbeing.
 Take a read of their thoughts here and find out how NABS can support you.

 I got made redundant during the pandemic – and then found a new job, thanks to NABS22nd October 2020 Career Development

 Why being a NABS Ambassador is so important to me.11th March 2019 How's work?

 How’s work? with Susi Castle, Primesight7th March 2019 How's work?

 How’s work? with Marco Bertozzi, Spotify4th March 2019 How's work?